Brewing: Filtering

 Filtering stabilises the flavour of beer, holding it at a point acceptable to the brewer, and preventing further development from the yeast, which under poor conditions can release negative components and flavours.
 Filtering also removes haze, clearing the beer, and so giving it a "polished shine and brilliance".
-Beer with a clear appearance has been commercially desirable for brewers since the development of glass vessels for storing and drinking beer, along with the commercial success of pale lager, which - due to the lagering process in which haze and particles settle to the bottom of the tank and so the beer "drops bright" (clears) - has a natural bright appearance and shine.
+Beer with a clear appearance has been commercially desirable for brewers since the development of glass vessels for storing and drinking beer, along with the commercial success of pale lager, which – due to the lagering process in which haze and particles settle to the bottom of the tank and so the beer "drops bright" (clears) – has a natural bright appearance and shine.

 There are several forms of filters; they may be in the form of sheets or "candles", or they may be a fine powder such as diatomaceous earth (also called kieselguhr), which is added to the beer to form a filtration bed which allows liquid to pass, but holds onto suspended particles such as yeast.
 Filters range from rough filters that remove much of the yeast and any solids (e.g., hops, grain particles) left in the beer, to filters tight enough to strain colour and body from the beer.
 Filtration ratings are divided into rough, fine, and sterile.
 Rough filtration leaves some cloudiness in the beer, but it is noticeably clearer than unfiltered beer.
 Fine filtration removes almost all cloudiness.
 Sterile filtration removes almost all microorganisms.
+Polysaccharides, proteins, yeast, bacteria and the brewing process may affect filtration..